These best friend movies are just what you need! In need of a movie night? Call up your BFF and plan a night of laughs, cries, or being scared silly.

-Different pals enjoy doing different things together, and you probably have someone you turn to when you want to go shopping (perhaps the fashionista in your life), when you want to work out (your fit buddy) and when you want to chill at home in front of the TV (which could be the person who is down for anything or the fellow homebody).
+Different pals enjoy doing different things together, and you probably have someone you turn to when you want to go shopping (perhaps the fashionista in your life), when you want to work out, and when you want to chill at home in front of the TV.
+This could be the person who is down for anything or the fellow homebody.

 No matter their diverse plots, though, they all have one element in common: They celebrate friendship.

 10 Best Friend Movies to Watch with Your BFF

 Up is a Pixar movie that came out in 2009, and it tells the story of an old man, Carl, and a young wilderness explorer, Russell, traveling to a strange locale together.

 Those who have seen it know that it is about much more, and fans will cry, laugh, and then cry some more while watching.
 It shines a beautiful spotlight on how valuable the relationships in life are.